Microlocal inversion of a 3-dimensional restricted transverse ray transform of symmetric $m$-tensor fields: Introduction

-We study the inversion of an incomplete data TRT from a microlocal analysis point of view.
+We study the inversion of restricted TRT using microlocal analysis techniques.
 We are interested in the reconstruction of singularities of the symmetric tensor field $f$ given its restricted TRT.
 The study of generalized Radon transforms in the framework of Fourier integral operators began with the fundamental work of Guillemin \cite{Guillemin} and Guillemin-Sternberg \cite{Guillemin-Sternberg-AJM}.
-Since then, microlocal analysis has become a very powerful tool in the study of tomography problems; see \cite{GS, Greenleaf-Uhlmann-Duke1989, Boman-Quinto-Duke, Boman1993,SU1, Katsevich2002, Lan2003,Ramaseshan2004, SU2, SU3,Uhlmann-Vasy,SU3,K1,Abhishek-Mishra}.
-Of these works, the paper \cite{Greenleaf-Uhlmann-Duke1989} is a fundamental work where Greenleaf and Uhlmann studied an incomplete data ray transform on functions in the setting of Riemannian manifolds.
+Since then, microlocal analysis has become a very powerful tool in the study of tomography problems; see \cite{GS, Greenleaf-Uhlmann-Duke1989, Boman-Quinto-Duke, Boman1993,SU1, Katsevich2002, Lan2003,Ramaseshan2004, SU2, SU3,SSU,Uhlmann-Vasy,K1,Abhishek-Mishra}.
+Of these works, the paper \cite{Greenleaf-Uhlmann-Duke1989} is a fundamental work where Greenleaf and Uhlmann studied a restricted ray transform on functions in the setting of Riemannian manifolds.
 However, most of these works are done for LRT and to the best of our knowledge, other than the support theorem result \cite{Abhishek-supporttheorem}, we are not aware of any prior work that studies a restricted TRT from the view point of microlocal analysis.

-Specifically, we study the microlocal inversion of the Euclidean TRT on symmetric $m$-tensor fields given the incomplete data set consisting of all lines passing through a fixed curve $\g$ in $\Rb^{3}$.
+Specifically, we study the microlocal inversion of the Euclidean TRT on symmetric $m$-tensor fields given the restricted data set consisting of all lines passing through a fixed curve $\g$ in $\Rb^{3}$.
 The transverse ray transform $\Tc$ defined in \eqref{def:TRT} restricted to lines passing through the curve $\g$ will be denoted by $\Tc_{\g}$ and its formal $L^{2}$ adjoint by $\Tc_{\g}^{*}$.
 We determine the extent to which the wavefront set of a symmetric $m$-tensor field can be recovered from the wavefront set of its restricted TRT.

-The main motivation for our article comes from the related works done for the longitudinal ray transform \cite{Greenleaf-Uhlmann-Duke1989,LanThesis, Lan2003,Ramaseshan2004,Krishnan-Mishra} and we mainly follow the techniques from these works.
+We are motivated by the related works done for restricted LRT \cite{Greenleaf-Uhlmann-Duke1989,LanThesis, Lan2003,Ramaseshan2004,Krishnan-Mishra} and we mainly follow the techniques from these works.